Why Riding Elephants in Thailand is Bad for the Elephants

-9. Even though some elephant centers have changed their name, the old practices still go on.
-It is important to do your research and make sure that the center you are visiting is cruelty-free.
+9. Even though some elephant centres have changed their name, the old practices still go on.
+It is important to do your research and make sure that the centre you are visiting is cruelty-free.

 How to Choose Another Elephant Activity